PrincessGod/objTo3d-tiles/README.md

 >NOTE: If your model have tarnsparency texture please add `--checkTransparency` parameter.

 >NOTE: If your model using blinn-phong material, and use occlusion when convert to PBR material, the model will looks darker.
->So `useOcclusion` default is false, so remember adding `--useOcclusion` if your model using PBR material.
+>The `useOcclusion` default is false, remember adding `--useOcclusion` if your model using PBR material.
 Here are some showcase about it.

 <p align="center"><img src ="./pics/useOcclusion.png" /></p>